-This sensitivity provides an analysis of changes in interest rates, considering the previous year's interest rate volatility.
+This sensitivity provides an analysis of changes in interest rates, taking into account the volatility of interest rate in the previous year.

 C. Market risk (continued)

 Additionally, the Bank measures the sensitivity of the equity value (EVE) following the methodology described by the Basel Committee on Banking Supervision, which measures the interest rate risk embedded in the equity value, which for interest rate risk purposes is defined as the difference between the net present value of assets less the net present value of liabilities due, based on the impact of a change in interest rates on such present values.